• Blog

 pip install smbus

-(PyPi Python Package Index) is installed by default in Raspbian Desktop images (but not Raspbian Lite).
-If the command above fails because it is not installed, you can install it with apt
+pip (PyPi Python Package Index) is installed by default in Raspbian Desktop images (but not Raspbian Lite).
+If the command above fails because it is not installed, you can install it with apt like so:

 sudo apt install python3-pip